Romania

 Art.
 23 (2) first sentence - Penalties for false reporting

 Art.
-29 includes penalties for “false reporting).
+29 includes penalties for “false reporting”, if the act was not committed under such conditions as to be considered a crime according to the law.
 The penalty ranges from 2.500 lei to 30.000 lei (500-6.000 Euro).

 Art.
 25 (1) - Further national rights of reporting persons